Phytoplankton: Aquaculture

 Phytoplankton are a key food item in both aquaculture and mariculture.
 Both utilize phytoplankton as food for the animals being farmed.
-In mariculture, the phytoplankton is naturally occurring and is introduced into enclosures with the normal circulation of seawater.
+In mariculture, phytoplankton is naturally occurring and introduced into enclosures through the normal seawater circulation.
 In aquaculture, phytoplankton must be obtained and introduced directly.
-The plankton can either be collected from a body of water or cultured, though the former method is seldom used.
+Plankton can be collected from a body of water or cultured, though the former method is rarely used.
 Phytoplankton is used as a foodstock for the production of rotifers, which are in turn used to feed other organisms.
-Phytoplankton is also used to feed many varieties of aquacultured molluscs, including pearl oysters and giant clams.
+Phytoplankton is also used to feed wide varieties of aquacultured molluscs, including pearl oysters and giant clams.
 A 2018 study estimated the nutritional value of natural phytoplankton in terms of carbohydrate, protein and lipid across the world ocean using ocean-colour data from satellites, and found the calorific value of phytoplankton to vary considerably across different oceanic regions and between different time of the year.

-The production of phytoplankton under artificial conditions is itself a form of aquaculture.
+The production of phytoplankton under controlled conditions constitutes a form of aquaculture.
 Phytoplankton is cultured for a variety of purposes, including foodstock for other aquacultured organisms, a nutritional supplement for captive invertebrates in aquaria.
-Culture sizes range from small-scale laboratory cultures of less than 1L to several tens of thousands of litres for commercial aquaculture.
+Culture sizes range from small-scale laboratory cultures of less than one litre to tens of thousands of litres in commercial aquaculture.
 Regardless of the size of the culture, certain conditions must be provided for efficient growth of plankton.
 The majority of cultured plankton is marine, and seawater of a specific gravity of 1.010 to 1.026 may be used as a culture medium.
 This water must be sterilized, usually by either high temperatures in an autoclave or by exposure to ultraviolet radiation, to prevent biological contamination of the culture.
-Various fertilizers are added to the culture medium to facilitate the growth of plankton.
+Various fertilizers are added to the culture medium to promote plankton growth.
 A culture must be aerated or agitated in some way to keep plankton suspended, as well as to provide dissolved carbon dioxide for photosynthesis.
-In addition to constant aeration, most cultures are manually mixed or stirred on a regular basis.
-Light must be provided for the growth of phytoplankton.
-The colour temperature of illumination should be approximately 6,500 K, but values from 4,000 K to upwards of 20,000 K have been used successfully.
+In addition to constant aeration, most cultures are manually mixed or stirred regularly.
+Light is required for phytoplankton growth.
+The color temperature of illumination should be approximately 6,500 K, but values from 4,000 K to 20,000 K or higher have been used successfully.
 The duration of light exposure should be approximately 16 hours daily; this is the most efficient artificial day length.